This post may contain affiliate links. Please read my disclosure policy.

 Are Hazelnuts and Filberts the same thing?

 It depends on who you ask.
 There are many opinions about whether or not filberts and hazelnuts (or hazels) are in fact the same nut.
-Hazelnuts are a popular nut known around the world with most grown in Turkey, Italy and Spain.
-Many believe it’s because the Catholic feast day celebrating St. Philbert, a French saint, is held in late August, around the time of the hazelnut harvest.
-The two events were blended together and the name stuck.
+Hazelnuts are a popular around the world with most grown in Turkey, Italy and Spain.

 Our local grocery store sells filberts in the bulk bin nut section, but not by the name hazelnuts.
 If you can’t find hazelnuts, look for filberts!

 Don’t feel like you have to use the Nutella brand hazelnut spread in these cookies.
 Our local store carries a few different chocolate hazelnut spreads, and one organic brand.
-Any would work well in these cookies.
+However, any would work well in these cookies.

 If you aren’t ‘nuts’ about hazelnut spread, try using a simple ganache made with semisweet or bittersweet chocolate chips and heavy cream.
 Chocolate hazelnut spreads are often adored by chocolate lovers everywhere and are so popular they can even be found in a new seasonal M&M.